jiga7/DocXToMarkdown/README.md

 `DocXToMarkdown.exe /analyze CV.docx`

-This call will produce the **CV.json** file, which contains all the different styles that document contains.
-This is the simple JSON object, where keys are the styles from document, and values are markdown elements, that the concrete style will be convert to.
+This call will produce the **CV.json** file, which contains all the different styles that document has.
+This is the simple JSON object, where keys are the styles from document and values are markdown elements, that the concrete style will be convert to.

 The file looks like this (keys are from polish version of Word 2013):